-Eclipse is one of the favourite IDEs for Java developers today.
-Part of the reasons is its well designed plugin model, which allows easy writing of plugins, hence many plugins; and also easy installation, using an update manager which just requires a specific kind of website directory with an XML description file.
+Eclipse [dl] is one of the favourite IDEs for Java developers today.
+Part of the reason is its well designed plugin model, which allows easy writing of plugins, hence many plugins; and also easy installation, using an update manager which just requires a specific kind of website directory with an XML description file.

 Update 2010-01: Refreshed on JBoss Tools with the advent of the stable Java EE 5 server.